Key Takeaways

 - Provide details on the educational institution, beneficiary, and donor

-This form also documents your use of the gift exclusion, a crucial step if you’re tracking use of your lifetime gift tax exemption.
+This form also documents your use of the gift exclusion, which is important if you are tracking your lifetime gift tax exemption.
+Form 709 is due when your tax return is due, typically by April 15 of the following year.

 Step 4: Refrain from Additional Gifts to the Same Beneficiary

-Once you superfund, you can’t give that same beneficiary additional tax-free gifts for five years without exceeding the annual limit - unless you're willing to tap into your lifetime gift and estate tax exemption.
+Once you superfund, you cannot give that same beneficiary additional tax-free gifts for five years without exceeding the annual limit unless you use part of your lifetime gift and estate tax exemption.

-Consider this when coordinating broader estate planning strategies or generation-skipping transfer tax planning for grandchildren.
+Keep this in mind when coordinating broader estate strategies or generation-skipping transfer tax planning for grandchildren.

 Step 5: Monitor the 529 Account's Investment Performance